• Skip to primary navigation

 Yet the real attraction to drone-based infrared monitoring – the thing that’ll get nearly every facility onboard – is how often you can do screenings.
 Because drone-based monitoring is so fast, it offers the option to have far more frequent tests – even weekly, if required.
 Remember that critical equipment can start showing stress at any point.
 If screenings detect them within a few days of starting, that results in a far more proactive response and an earlier return to higher efficiencies.

-True, running thermal imaging UAV does require a skilled drone pilot to manage the equipment in a safe manner, which could raise operational costs slightly at first.
-But even after considering the initial equipment investment and operator budget lines, researchers have estimated that these costs are recouped in short order by making it far easier to find and repair previously unseen problems.
+True, running thermal imaging UAVs does require a skilled drone pilot to manage the equipment in a safe manner, which could raise operational costs slightly at first.
+But even after considering the initial equipment investment and operator budget lines, researchers have estimated that these costs are recouped quickly by making it far easier to find and repair previously unseen problems.

-So while infrared inspections on foot are great, aerial inspection using infrared-detecting UAV are much better because they’re making it easier and cheaper than ever for even smaller companies to use sophisticated preventive maintenance solutions.
+So, while infrared inspections on foot are great, aerial inspections using infrared-detecting UAVs are much better because they’re making it easier and cheaper than ever for even smaller companies to use sophisticated preventive maintenance solutions.

 Other drone issues to think about